 Application Steps & Documentation

-- A completed I-765 (this is a fillable PDF document; it is best if you fill it in and then print for legibility).
+- Submit a completed I-765 (this is a fillable PDF document; it is best if you fill it in and then print for legibility).

-- Bring copies of all I-20 that have ever been issued to you.
+- Submit copies of a ll I-20 that have ever been issued to you.

-- Bring copies of your passport bio page, visa page, and most recent admission stamp.
+- Submit copies of your passport bio page, visa page, and most recent admission stamp.

-- Print and bring a copy of your I-94.
+- Print and submit a copy of your I-94.

 You must submit two (2) identical color passport photos of yourself taken within

-to off-white background, be printed on thin paper with a glossy fi
+off-white background, be printed on thin paper with a glossy finish, and be unmounted

 - $410 check or money order, made out to “U.S. Department of Homeland Security”